dmo575/portfolio/public/markdown/calculatormaster.md

 - Makes use of a database for the leaderboard (SQLite3)
 - Adaptive design, works on both PC and mobile screens (portrait and landscape)
 - Interacts with two APIs.
-    -  **ipinfo.io** (*server-side*) : for info on the client's **direct** IP (The IP that initiates the connection with the server, if the client is using a third party app like a VPN we wont be able to tell)
+    -  **ipinfo.io** (*server-side*) : for info on the client's **direct** IP (The IP that initiates the connection with the server, if the client is using a proxy we wont be able to tell, we can only take the IP at face value)
     -  **flagsapi.com** (*client-side*) : for fetching country flags based on a country code
-- Custom API made on the back-end to retrieve Leaderboard
+- Custom API made on the back-end to update and retrieve Leaderboard data
     - **/get_leaderboard?length=${leaderboardCapacity}**
 - Uses Github for both pushing from my PC to the repo and pulling latest from repo onto the server.
 - Makes heavy use of ES6 promises and other JS asynchronous functions